pallomagualter/be_the_hero/README.md

 # be_the_hero
-  App produzido com as tecnologias React, React Native e Nodejs durante a Semana Omnistack.
+  App produzido com as tecnologias React, React Native e Nodejs durante a Semana OmniStack.